| Chapter

 review of computer security plans.
 This review may be internal or

 external, as deemed appropriate by the agency.
+A "typical"

 plan briefly describes the important security considerations for